nansencenter/DAPPER/dapper/mods/README.md

   from one time `t` to another `t + dt`.

-- Make a file: `my_model/demo.py` to run `step` and visually showcase a simulation of the model, and verify it's working.
+- Make a file: `my_model/demo.py` to run `step` and visually showcase a simulation of the model without any DA, and verify it's working.

 - Make a file: `my_model/my_settings_1.py` that defines (or "configures", since there is usually little programming logic and flow taking place)